Return to top

 Ingredients for grab and go vegan breakfast cookies recipe on a white background.

-• Ground Flaxseeds & Water: When using flaxseed meal make sure it is finely ground for best results.
-You will make a flax egg using 1 tbsp flax and 3 tbsp water.
+Ground Flaxseeds and Water: When using flaxseed meal, I make sure it is finely ground for the best results.
+I make a flax egg using 1 tablespoon of flax and 3 tablespoons of water.

-• Oat Flour: You can make your own oat flour by blending oats in a food processor, or buy ready to go flour at the store.
-If you prefer, almond flour or almond meal also works for this easy vegan breakfast cookies recipe.
+Oat Flour: I can make my own oat flour by blending oats in a food processor, or I can buy ready-to-go flour at the store.

-• Chia Seeds: Add extra nutrients with chia seeds!
-They are a good source of fiber and plant-based protein with about 2 grams of protein per tablespoon.
+Chia Seeds: I add extra nutrients with chia seeds.
+They are a good source of fiber and plant-based protein, with about 2 grams of protein per tablespoon.

-• Baking Powder & Baking Soda: Baking powder and baking soda will help these good morning cookies rise and spread.
+Baking Powder and Baking Soda: I use baking powder and baking soda to help these good-morning cookies rise and spread.

-• Cinnamon & Vanilla Extract: Add cinnamon for a comforting taste that pairs perfectly with oats for the best breakfast cookie.
-Pumpkin pie spice can also be used.
-And these vegan oatmeal breakfast cookies aren’t complete without a hint of vanilla!
+Cinnamon and Vanilla Extract: I add cinnamon for a comforting taste that pairs perfectly with oats for the best breakfast cookie.
+These vegan oatmeal breakfast cookies aren’t complete without a hint of vanilla!

-• Maple Syrup: For a touch of sweetness use maple syrup.
-You can also use coconut sugar, brown sugar, or date paste.
+Maple Syrup: For a touch of sweetness, I use maple syrup.
+I can also use coconut sugar, brown sugar, or date paste.

-• Peanut Butter: Nut butter will give these gluten free vegan breakfast cookies a good source of healthy fats and protein.
-You can use almond butter, cashew butter, or sunflower seed butter for whatever nutty flavor you prefer.
+Peanut Butter: Nut butter gives these gluten-free vegan breakfast cookies a good source of healthy fats and protein.

-• Dried Cranberries: You can use whatever dried fruit you’d like, or add dark chocolate chips for a boost of antioxidants.
+Dried Cranberries: You can use whatever dried fruit you like, or you can add dark chocolate chips for a boost of antioxidants.

-Preheat The Oven, Make The Flax Egg: Preheat the oven to 350 degrees F / 180 C. Line a baking sheet with parchment paper and set aside.
-The first thing you’ll want to do is prep your flax egg.
-Mix together the ground flaxseeds and water in a small bowl, set aside for 5 minutes to form a gel.
-It only takes a little while to start seeing it thicken.
+Preheat The Oven, Make The Flax Egg: I preheat the oven to 350 degrees F or 180 C. I line a baking sheet with parchment paper and set it aside.
+The first thing I do is prep my flax egg.
+I mix together the ground flaxseeds and water in a small bowl and set it aside for 5 minutes to form a gel.
+It only takes a little while before I start seeing it thicken.

 Wet ingredients for morning glory cookies mixed in a mixing bowl.

-Mix The Dry Ingredients: In a large mixing bowl mix together the oats, oat flour, chia seeds, baking powder, baking soda and cinnamon.
+Mix The Dry Ingredients: In a large mixing bowl, I mix together the oats, oat flour, chia seeds, baking powder, baking soda, and cinnamon.

 Dry ingredients for gluten free breakfast cookies mixed in a mixing bowl.

-Mix The Wet Ingredients: In a separate bowl whisk together the liquid ingredients of flaxseed gel, maple syrup, peanut butter and vanilla extract until smooth.
+Mix The Wet Ingredients: In a separate bowl, I whisk together the liquid ingredients, flaxseed gel, maple syrup, peanut butter, and vanilla extract, until smooth.

 Healthy gluten free cookie dough in a mixing bowl.

-Combine Ingredients: Next, add the dried cranberries and wet ingredients to the large bowl with dry ingredients.
-Mix until well incorporated.
-Place in the fridge for 10 minutes to firm up.
+Combine Ingredients: Next, I add the dried cranberries and wet ingredients to the large bowl with the dry ingredients.
+I mix until everything is well incorporated.
+I place the mixture in the fridge for 10 minutes to firm up.

 Breakfast cookie dough in a mixing bowl.

-Place Cookie Dough On Sheet: Using an ice cream scoop, scoop out 2-3 tbsp of cookie dough and shape into a ball and place on a cookie sheet.
-For big cookies, use 4 tbsp of dough per cookie.
-Repeat with remaining mixture.
-Lightly flatten the tops of each cookie with back of a fork.
+Place Cookie Dough On Sheet: Using an ice cream scoop, I scoop out 2 to 3 tablespoons of cookie dough, I shape it into a ball, and place it on a cookie sheet.
+For big cookies, I use 4 tablespoons of dough per cookie.
+I repeat this with the remaining mixture.
+I lightly flatten the tops of each cookie with the back of a fork.

 Breakfast cookie dough scooped out onto a baking sheet lined with parchment paper.

-Bake The Cookies & Let Cool: Bake these vegan healthy cookies in the oven for 10-15 minutes, or until golden brown.
-Remove and allow these breakfast oatmeal cookies to cool on the baking tray before transferring to a wire rack to reach room temperature.
+Bake The Cookies and Let Cool: I bake these vegan healthy cookies for 10 to 15 minutes, or until they turn golden brown.
+Once they are done, I let them cool on the baking tray before transferring them to a wire rack to finish cooling to room temperature.

 Low sugar vegan breakfast cookies on a baking sheet lined with parchment paper.